Best Water Filter Options for Travel

 And second, because it's simple to use.
 It doesn't require additional filters for fluoride, and the filters don't need to be primed.
 They last a long time, too - 700 to 1200 gallons.

-Propur is available in four different sizes.
-The two smallest ones - Propur Traveler and Propur Nomad - are easy to transport and provide an adequate amount of filtered water for a small group.
+ProOne is available in two sizes.
+The ProOne Traveler+ holds 2.25 gallons and the ProOne Big+ holds 3 gallons.
+They're both easy to transport and provide an adequate amount of filtered water for a small group.

 The only drawback is that it filters slowly, so you'll have to be sure to keep up with refilling it so you don't run out.

 Best Water Filters for Camping